Home Our Dogs Puppies Co-Owns Family About Us Info Fun&Games Rescue LINKS

 Oleander can cause cardiovascular abnormalities and death.
 And those are just

 a few of the ones in your garden.
-A very important site to bookmark.
+However,

 Ridgeback Specific